Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 15 Oktober 2024 22.26.24 UTC
+- WIB: Selasa, 15 Oktober 2024 23.30.54 UTC
-- WITA: Selasa, 15 Oktober 2024 23.26.24 UTC
+- WITA: Rabu, 16 Oktober 2024 00.30.54 UTC
-- WIT: Rabu, 16 Oktober 2024 00.26.24 UTC
+- WIT: Rabu, 16 Oktober 2024 01.30.54 UTC

 Kutipan Inspiratif:
-"If you work just for money, you'll never make it, but if you love what you're doing and you always put the customer first, success will be yours."
+"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."

-Kategori: success
+Kategori: inspirational